futuregrid/virtual-cluster/doc/source/intro.rst

 In order to use our tool to run performance test on Openstack and Eucalyptus.
 You must have our tool correctly installed.
 You can refer to the tutorial about how to run in the pervious sections.
-Once you can successfully run our tool, you can proceed with the following steps
+Once you can successfully run our tool, you can proceed with the following steps.

 * **Step 1: Download our peroformance test tool**